Pelagicore/softwarecontainer/README.md

 ## Note on PulseAudio

-In order to pulseaudio to work inside the container it needs to be running when the container is started.
+In order for pulseaudio to work inside the container it needs to be running when the container is started.
 This is the case because when softwarecontainer sets up the container it will look for the socket pointed out by `PULSE_SERVER`, and mount it into the container, so that socket has to exist.